Kinematics of Acceleration-Induced Excitations in Confined Quantum Fields: Generalized Acceleration Profiles

 Unlike Eq.(\ref{I_n/m}), these expressions do not admit closed-form solutions.
 However, they reveal a symmetry between the initial and final accelerations that was obscured in the earlier problem.
 Expanding to first order in \(a_i\) and \(a_f\), we obtain a generalization of Eq.(\ref{alphasmalla}) and Eq.(\ref{betasmalla}) in the small acceleration limit case as

 It is worth noting that for most realistic experimental setups, the dimensionless parameter \(aL / c^2\) is extremely small.
-Thus, Eq.(\ref{smallaiafbeta}) and the corresponding large-\(n\) excitation spectrum
+Thus, Eq.(\ref{smallaiafbeta}) and the corresponding spectrum of excitations for a field initially in the vacuum state for large \(n\),

 are sufficient for practical analyses.
-(Here we are assuming that the box is in the vacuum state during its initial $a_i$ phase of acceleration.)
 Physically, the first-order \(\beta\)-coefficients, proportional to \(a_f - a_i\), indicate that particle creation arises from changes in acceleration rather than its absolute value; if the acceleration remains constant, no new particles are produced.
 Consequently, the excitation spectrum in Eq.~\eqref{pngen} scales with the square of the change in acceleration, reflecting the intensity of the perturbation imparted to the field.